PaaS-datascience/tableau-server-docker/README.md

 Be sure that your `EDITOR` environment variable is set then simply call `make`:

-    make
+    make build

 ## Run image

 To boot (run) Tableau Server container simply execute:

-    make run
+    make up

-It will call a `systemd` `/sbin/init` on the image and configure, register and start tableau server on the first start.
+**(Broken)** It will call a `systemd` `/sbin/init` on the image and configure, register and start tableau server on the first start.

-To connect from a different terminal to the server itself use
+## Init tableau

+To initialize and Tableau Server container simply execute the first time:

+    make init

+# Stop & start tableau service
+To stop and Tableau Server, without shutting down the container :

+    make stop

+To start:

+    make start

+# Stop container
+To stop the container:

+    make down

+# erase config & data
+To erase the config and build a new one:

-    make exec
+   make clean

-Pro tipp: If you commit the image state after the first execution (tableau configuration and registration) you don't have to wait minutes next time.
+## Volumes

+- tableau data : data/
+- logs : log/
+- tableau running env: run/
+- **(broken)**: config after install : etc/

-## Author
+## Creds

-These ten lines of code done by me, [@tfoldi](https://twitter.com/tfoldi)
+This is a fork from [@tfoldi](https://twitter.com/tfoldi), focusing on Tableau server 2018.2